 The path to becoming childfree is a little different for everyone.
-Sometimes even the term itself seems up for grabs… what exactly is being childfree?
-Even so, one thing we can all agree on is that becoming childfree is a decision and that decision occurs as the outcome of some process.
-This process is different for every person because every person’s life is different.
+Sometimes even the term itself seems up for grabs…what exactly is being childfree?
+Even so, one thing we share is that we’ve made the decision to remain childfree and, for many of us, that decision occurs as the outcome of some process.
+The process is different for every person because every person’s life is different.
 Politics, religion (or lack thereof), finances, relationships, geography, childhood experiences, culture, dreams, and ambitions can all play in the decision.

 It is a rainy Sunday afternoon in late fall.
 My husband and I are standing by our fireplace, each reading a book.
 Our two cats are lazily napping in “their” usual spots.
 The only sound in the house is the fireplace fan and the swish of a page turned every few minutes.
 And the occasional mid-dream cat noise.
 There is a deliberate sound missing – one that more households include than not, and a controversial and sensitive topic to many – the sound of children.